 This area has been the most politically volatile region on the continent, with major democratic breakthroughs in some countries, and coups, insurgencies, and authoritarian crackdowns in others (Freedom in the World, 2014).
-Although each of these issues has an impact on the access to educational technology, many countries in this region are finding that more individuals are seeking better educational opportunities than ever before.
+Although each of these issues has an impact on the access to educational technology, many of cess to educational technology, many countries in this region are finding that more individuals are seeking better educational opportunities than ever before.
 One may ask, however, how learners will access quality education in Africa, especially when the majority of the population lives in rural settings.